cjolowicz/docker-buildbot-worker/README.md

 | `make dep` | Generate the dependency rules. |
 | `make prepare` | Generate the Dockerfiles. |

-Pass `REPO` to prefix the images with a Docker Hub repository name.
+Pass `NAMESPACE` to prefix the images with a Docker Hub repository name.
 The default is `DOCKER_USERNAME`.

 Pass `DIRS` to select individual images, e.g. `make DIRS=alpine/3.9/x86_64` to only build the 64-bit image for Alpine 3.9.